-The qualifications below are necessary for many professional routes, but for more information on what you'll need for specific roles, see graduate jobs in accountancy and finance.
+The following finance qualifications are necessary for many professional routes, but for more information on what you'll need for specific roles, see graduate finance jobs.

-As an internationally-respected professional body, members of the Institute of Chartered Accountants of Scotland (ICAS) have studied for around three years to attain chartered accountant (CA) status.
+As an internationally-respected professional body, members of the Institute of Chartered Accountants of Scotland (ICAS) have studied for around three years to attain chartered accountant (CA) status (Masters degree level).
 There's a direct-entry school leaver route to the CA qualification, plus options for graduates and finance professionals with the right level of experience.
 The three-year graduate route, which takes the form of a training contract with an ICAS-approved employer, is open to those from all degree backgrounds.
-To see what's available, visit the dedicated BecomeaCA website.
+To see what's available, visit the dedicated Become a CA website.

 It isn't imperative to hold an accounting degree, but for those looking to study the subject at university, three of the main accounting professional and awarding bodies - ACCA, ICAEW and CIMA - have accredited Bachelors degrees such as the BAEcon Accounting and Finance at The University of Manchester.